Rhymlore/htcondor-web/_news/Red_Hat_Enterprise_MRG_distributed_computing_platform_announced.md

 layout: news
 ---

-Today Red Hat <a href="http://www.redhat.com/about/news/prarchive/2007/mrg.html">announced Red Hat Enterprise MRG</a>, a distributed computing platform offering that utilizes Condor for workload management.
+Today Red Hat [announced Red Hat Enterprise MRG] (Archived Url: 'http://www.redhat.com/about/news/prarchive/2007/mrg.html'), a distributed computing platform offering that utilizes Condor for workload management.
 "The University of Wisconsin is pleased to work with Red Hat around the Condor project," said Terry Millar, Associate Dean at the UW-Madison Graduate School.